Install on Azure

 annotations:

-with the managed entity ID from the terraform output:
+Replace [MY_AZURE_MANAGED_IDENTITY_ID] with the managed identity ID from the Terraform output:

 medplum_server_identity_client_id = "7f61-4b27-ae90d7ee8"